Traditional bacalhoada or bacalao, a Portuguese salt cod stew made with salt cod, potatoes, onions, hard boiled eggs, olives, and lots of olive oil.

 - 2 large yellow or sweet Vidalia onions, sliced

-- 2 lbs waxy potatoes (Yukon gold work great), peeled
+- 2 pounds waxy potatoes (Yukon gold work great), peeled

 - 4 eggs, hard boiled and sliced